open/close all folders

 - Holy Dragon 2 in the GBA edition of Final Fantasy VI can randomly Counter Attack with Heartless Angel, so if your timing is off, he could counter with it and immediately follow up with his normal turn consisting of a spell that hits the entire field.

 - Final Fantasy VII: Sephiroth can use "Heartless Angel" in his One-Winged Angel form at the end of the game.
 He even kept it for his Bonus Boss fights in Kingdom Hearts (it actually reduced your HP/MP to ZERO if you didn't interrupt it.
 Fortunately you have Second Chance by then) and his playable appearance in Dissidia: Final Fantasy (which mercifully only takes your Brave Points down to 1), so in a way, it's almost become his trademark attack.
 It's also used by him in Crisis Core during the Nibelheim event.

-- Ultimecia's penultimate "Hell's Judgement" attack in Final Fantasy VIII causes the entire party's health to drop to one.
+- Ultimecia's penultimate "Hell's Judgement" attack causes the entire party's health to drop to one.

-- During the second Laguna dream sequence in Final Fantasy VIII, the last Esthar Soldier (Terminator) has a final attack called "Soul Crush" that will put Kiros and Ward down to 1 HP.
+- During the second Laguna dream sequence, the last Esthar Soldier (Terminator) has a final attack called "Soul Crush" that will put Kiros and Ward down to 1 HP.
 Kiros and Ward are severely wounded in the following cutscene after the battle

 - Final Fantasy X-2 has Yojimbo and the Magus Sisters, the former being much more annoying as it also knocks the party's MP to one; you're screwed without an Alchemist